-(A) have a relationship as a couple; and

-- (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (3) The employer acknowledges that employees may have significant relationships outside of those specified in (i) and (ii) of this sub-clause and therefore would consider an application for compassionate and/or bereavement leave in those circumstances.
-The amount of any compassionate and/or bereavement leave under this sub-clause is at the discretion of the employer. - (iii) 'Personal Leave Year' is as specified in Part VIII Clause 3(c) of this Award.
+- (A) have a relationship as a couple; and - (B) are not married to one another or related by family. - (2) child or an adult child (including an adopted child, a step child or an exnuptial child), parent (including foster parent, step parent or legal guardian), grandparent, grandchild, sibling or step sibling, of the employee or employee's spouse. - (3) The employer acknowledges that employees may have significant relationships outside of those specified in sub-clause (b)(i) and (ii) and therefore would consider an application for bereavement leave in those circumstances.
+The amount of any bereavement leave would be at the discretion of the employer. - (iii) 'Personal Leave Year' is as specified in Part VII Clause 3(c) of this Award.